michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 REM 3.
 Show PATH environment variable in the actuial console terminal: path

 REM 4.
+Show python version
+python --version

+REM 5.
 Show loaded Python packages: pip freeze

-REM 5.
-Show only the first 30 lines of the 'systeminfo' output without REM confidential network data (only if 'Cygwin' is installed/configured). systeminfo | head -30
+REM 6.
+Show only the first 30 lines of the 'systeminfo' output excluding REM confidential network data ('head' only works if ~'Cygwin' or is on board). systeminfo | head -30
 ~~~